Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 If america & Britain should come to an hostile rupture I am afraid an Insurrection among the slaves may & will be promoted.
 In one of our Counties lately a few of those unhappy wretches met together & chose a leader who was to conduct them when the English Troops should arrive—which they foolishly thought would be very soon & that by revolting to them they should be rewarded with their freedom.
 Their Intentions were soon discovered & proper precautions taken to prevent the Infection.
 It is prudent such attempts should be concealed as well as suppressed.

-The Virginia Declaration of Rights that preceded adoption of the state constitution in 1776 included language that declared white residents of the colony should be politically free from England, while still preventing black slaves from gaining personal freedom.
+The Virginia Declaration of Rights was adopted by the Fifth Virginia Convention before the state constitution.
+The Virginia Declaration of Rights declared white residents of the colony should be politically free from England, while still preventing black slaves from gaining personal freedom.

 George Mason's original draft was revised before adoption, because his initial language was too broad.
 In his initial draft of a declaration of rights, Mason said:2

 That all Men are born equally free and independant, and have certain inherent natural Rights, of which they can not by any Compact, deprive or divest their Posterity; among which are the Enjoyment of Life and Liberty, with the Means of acquiring and possessing Property, and pursueing and obtaining Happiness and Safety